Code-Institute-Submissions/Spyra-Moto/README.md

     * long time of product delivered,
     * fake company (scam),
     * unskilled welder (bungler),
-    * `poor materials` / quality,
+    * poor materials / quality,
-    * bad look of product.
+    * bad look of product (aesthetics).

 * How to help them?
     * clear straight prices,
     * walk through order to delivery process
-    * assurance of delivery fee included,
+    * assurance of delivery fee included (where possible - currently Europe),
     * gain trust by proving buyers good experience and social media reputation, pictures of products and from buyerrs feedback.